Embedded Visual Prompt Tuning: Related Work

 \subsection{\xsh{Parameter-Efficient Fine-Tuning}}

-\xsh{The goal of PEFT is to achieve higher performance by fine-tuning as few parameters as possible when adapting foundation models to downstream tasks.
+\xsh{The goal of PEFT is to achieve higher performance by fine-tuning as few parameters as possible during the adaptation of foundation models for downstream tasks.
 PEFT generally fine-tunes Transformer at three positions: input, backbone, and linear head.
 Since the \zdiffminor{linear} head is essential for downstream tasks, it typically needs to be fine-tuned.
 Therefore, PEFT pays more attention on the input and backbone, and has correspondingly raised two representative methods: prompt tuning and adapter tuning.}

 \xsh{Prompt tuning introduces extra tokens into the input image and fine-tunes them.
 VPT~\cite{jia2022visual} prepends prompt tokens before embedding tokens parallelly.
 DVPT~\cite{he2023dvpt} employs cross-attention mechanism between prompts and features to capture distribution-specific knowledge.
 VP~\cite{bahng2022exploring} adds values of prompt tokens and embedding tokens across all channels.
 EVP~\cite{liu2023explicit} primarily focuses on high-frequency components of features. \zdiff{CoOp~\cite{zhou2022learning} utilizes learnable text to addressing the issue of semantic consistency across different sentences.
 CoCoOp~\cite{zhou2022conditional} introduces a Meta-net to generate prompts and enhance the generalizability.
 KgCoOp~\cite{yao2023visual} constructed a regularization term to minize the gap between generated and crafted prompts.}}